Grumbel/rfactortools/README.md

 * automatic thumbnail generation for tracks
 * automatic resizing of track thumbnails and vehicle images
 * automatic repacking and encryption of .mas files
-* automatic fixing of the SearchPath
+* automatic fixing of the SearchPath in .gen and .scn files

 Requirements